BetterDiscord/docs/docs/users/getting-started/configuration.md

 ### DevTools

-This option allows you to open the chromium devtools with the usualy `ctrl`+`shift`+`i` combination.
+This option allows you to open the chromium devtools with the usually `ctrl`+`shift`+`i` combination.
 If you're not a developer, best to leave this off.

 ### Debugger Hotkey